oasis-tcs/openc2-ap-honeypots/ap-honeypots-v1.0.md

 Responses associated with required Actions MUST be implemented.
 Implementations that include optional Actions MUST implement the RESPONSE associated with the implemented Action.
 Additional details regarding the Command and associated Response are captured in [Section 2.3](#23-openc2-commands).
 Examples are provided in [Annex A](#annex-a-sample-commands).

 ### 2.2.1 Common Results
-Table 2.2.1-1 lists the Response Results properties defined in the [[OpenC2-Lang-v1.0]](#openc2-lang-v10) that are applicable to SLPF.
+Table 2.2.1-1 lists the Response Results properties defined in the [[OpenC2-Lang-v1.0]](#openc2-lang-v10) that are applicable to Honeypots.

 **Table 2.2.1-1.
-Response Results Applicable to SLPF**
+Response Results Applicable to Honeypots**

 **_Type: Results (Map [1..*])_**